 stands for switched mode power supply.
-It is a device in which energy conversion is provided by power semiconductors switching "on" and "off" with high frequency.
-Let's explain this in more details.
+It is a device in which energy conversion and regulation is provided by power semiconductors that are continuously switching "on" and "off" with high frequency.
+Below we'll explain this in more details.
 We know that the electric energy is not normally used in the form in which it was produced or distributed.
 Practically all electronic systems require some form of energy conversion.
 A device that transfers electric energy from a given source to a given load using electronic circuits is referred to as power supply

 .
 Of course, it does not really supply power, it just converts it, so "converter

 " is a more accurate term for such a device.
 A typical application of a power supply unit (PSU) is to convert utility AC voltage into a set of regulated DC voltages required for electronic equipment.

 The energy flow in a PSU can be controlled by power semiconductors, which can operate in different modes.
 In legacy systems they worked in linear mode.
 Nowadays most PSUs are SMPS, in which power semiconductors are operating in switching mode.
 Such units offer greater efficiency compared with linear ones because they can control energy flow with low losses: when a switch is "on", it has low voltage drop and will pass any current imposed on it; when it is "off", it blocks the flow of current.
 As the result, in such an electronic switch the power dissipation which is the product of voltage and current, can be relatively low in both states.

 Switching mode units are also smaller in size and lighter in weight due to the reduced size of passive components and lower heat generation.
 The industry trend toward miniaturization, advancements in semiconductor technology, as well as various energy efficiency regulations have made "switcher" the dominant type of PSU across practically the full spectrum of applications.
 Most PSU manufactured today for AC input applications also include a PFC front end.